- My NYPL

 - Classes & Events

 The Dorothy and Lewis B. Cullman Center for Scholars and Writers is a fellowship program for creative writers, academics, and independent scholars who benefit from using NYPL’s research collections.
 The Center’s public programs feature past and current fellows discussing their work.

-All events are free but you must reserve seats: click on the event of your choice and follow the instructions.
+Except for the programs on September 17th and 30th, all events are free, but you must reserve seats: click on the event of your choice and follow the instructions.
 We generally overbook to ensure a full house.
 All registered seats are released 10 minutes before start time, so we recommend that you arrive early.

-You can also reach us with any questions at firstname.lastname@example.org
+You may reach us with questions at email@example.com

 Click here to learn more about The Cullman Center for Scholars and Writers.